triton-inference-server/server/docs/model_configuration.md

 zero.

-When a model is using the auto-complete feature, a default maximum batch size may may be set by using the `--default-max-batch-size=<int>` command line switch.
+When a model is using the auto-complete feature, a default maximum batch size may may be set by using the `--backend-config=default-max-batch-size=<int>` command line switch.
 This allows all models which are capable of batching and which make use of auto-complete to have a non-zero maximum batch size, provided the backend which initializes the model uses this value.
 This value is set to 4 by default if no value is provided.
-While no Triton supported backends implement this feature, backend developers may make use of this value by obtaining it from the TRITONBACKEND_Model by using the TRITONBACKEND_ModelDefaultMaxBatchSize during auto-complete execution.
+While no Triton supported backends implement this feature, backend developers may make use of this value by obtaining it from the TRITONBACKEND_BackendConfig api.

 ### Inputs and Outputs